Jorge-Ortiz-Mata/Car-store/README.md

 * Admin role allows to see all users'app and change their roles to admin, member or other, as well as sell vehicles and create posts.
 * Member role allows to sell vehicles and create posts.
 * Other role allows only to see buy products and see vehicles and posts.
+* Recaptcha was implement when users sign up.

 ## Google Analytics and Google Search Console.